 - 3M Petrifilm SEC plates with membrane filtration (100 mL)

 - Sartorius Chromocult Nutrient Pads with membrane filtration (100 mL)

 - Delagua kit with membrane filtration and lauryl sulfate broth (100 mL)

 - Wagtech kit with membrane filtration and lauryl sulfate broth (100 mL)

 - Hach MEL kit with membrane filtration and m-ColiBlue24 medium (100 mL)

 - Trace2o WaterScope with membrane filtration (100 mL)

 - Aquagenx gel EC CFU bag (100 mL)

 Some kits use proprietary wells or compartments to divide a sample into multiple sub-samples, and produce a Most Probable Number (MPN) using standard statistical methods.
-One kit (Fluidion) used an LED to measure changes in the suspension over time, and calculate a contamination level.
+One kit (Fluidion ALERT LAB) used optical data to measure changes in absorbance and fluorescence over time, and calculate a contamination level.
 The other suspension kits assessed used 10 or 100 mL volumes to indicate the presence or absence of E. coli.
 In order to produce quantitative results from these presence-absence tests, 100 mL sample volumes were divided up into 96 volumes of approximately 1 mL each, using deep well plates (see photo above).
 After incubation, the number of positive wells was used to produce an MPN statistic.

 Rapid water quality testing project